univ-of-utah-marriott-library-apple/blade_runner/README.md

 ### modify_items

-In `JssDoc` there is a function call to an uimplemented function in `user_actions.py` called `modify_items()`.
+In [jss_doc.py](#auto-document-generation-and-printing) there is a function call to an uimplemented function in `user_actions.py` called `modify_items()`.
 This function appears right before the body of the document is generated.
 Its purpose is to allow the user to modify the data that appears in the document. `modify_items()` takes the